thiagocruzrj/thiagocruzrj.github.io/_posts/2024-10-08-Demystifying-azure-virtual-networks.markdown

 ## What are Network Security Groups (NSGs)?

-⁤Imagine you're hosting a party (analogy for your VNet), and you wanna control who gets in and out. ⁤⁤NSGs are like the security guard at the door, deciding which traffic is allowed and which isn't based on predefined rules. ⁤⁤They help protect your Azure resources by filtering network traffic to and from resources in a VNet.
+Think of having a party, which for this example, shall be your analogy to your VNet: suppose you wanted to control who gets in and out.
+The NSGs are like that security guard at the door who allows which traffic and blocks which, based on pre-defined rules.
+They enable one to protect one's Azure resources by filtering inbound and outbound network traffic to and from resources in a VNet.

-### Key Features of NSGs
+### Main Characteristics of NSGs
-* Define what traffic is allowed in and out with **Inbound and Outbound Rules**. ⁤
+* Inbound and Outbound Rules: Indicate what traffic is allowed in and out. ⁤
-* Rules are processed based on **priority numbers**.
+* Priority numbers will tell the sequence of rule processing.
-  1. Lower numbers have higher priority
+1. Lower numbers are higher in priority
-  2. The first matching rule determines the action.
+2. The first matching rule dictates action.
-  3. If no rules match, default rules are applied (e.g., deny all inbound traffic by default).
+3. If none of the rules match, then the defaults are applied, such as deny by default for all inbound traffic.
-* Apply NSGs at different levels for granular control associated with Subnets and Network Interfaces.
+* Granular control for NSGs applied at various levels associated with subnets and network interfaces.

-NSGs contain a list of security rules that allow or deny network traffic based on factors like, Source and Destination IP Addresses, Ports and Protocols, and traffic direction (Inbound or Outbound).
-So, when a data packet tries to enter or leave a resource, the NSG evaluates it against its rules and decides whether to allow or deny the traffic.
+NSGs are an ordered list of security rules that allow or deny network traffic based on criteria such as, amongst others, Source and Destination IP Addresses, Ports and Protocols, and the flow of traffic - Inbound or Outbound.
+As such, when a packet of information tries to enter or exit a resource, the NSG checks the same against its set of rules and makes a decision to Allow or Deny the same.

-### Pros of Using NSGs
+### Advantages of Using NSGs
-1. Granular Control allows you to define precise rules for specific traffic, giving you fine-tuned control over your network security. ⁤
+1. Granular Control: It enables the setting of rules for specific traffic, hence offering the ability to finetune your network security. ⁤
-2. Cost-Effective given that NSG is a built-in feature of Azure VNets, meaning you don't have to pay extra for basic network security. ⁤
+2. Cost-Effective: Since NSG is an Azure VNet-integrated service, you don't have to incur additional expenses for basic network security. ⁤
-3. With a user-friendly interface and integration with tools like Terraform, managing NSGs is straightforward. ⁤
+3. Easy Management: NSG management is relatively easy since it has a pretty user-friendly interface and is also integrated with tools such as Terraform.
-4. NSGs can be applied to multiple resources, subnets, or entire VNets, making them **scalable** as your infrastructure grows. ⁤
+4. NSGs can be applied at multiple levels-from a few resources to subnets or even complete VNets-thus making them **scalable** for your infrastructure's growth. ⁤
-5. NSGs work **seamlessly** with other Azure services, enhancing your overall security posture.
+5. NSGs ensure **seamless integration** with other services provided by Azure, enhancing overall security posture.

 ### Cons of Using NSGs
-1. NSGs operate at Layer 4 (Transport Layer) of the OSI model, meaning they can't inspect the content of the traffic (like Layer 7 does). ⁤
+1. NSGs operate at Layer 4 (Transport Layer) of the OSI model, meaning they can't inspect the content of the traffic as Layer 7 does. ⁤
-2. As the number of rules grows, managing and troubleshooting them can become challenging. ⁤
+2. Too many rules are hard to manage and debug. ³
-3. NSGs are stateless for outbound traffic, which means return traffic is automatically allowed. ⁤⁤If not configured carefully, this could potentially expose resources. ⁤
+3. NSGs are stateless for outbound traffic.
+The return traffic is allowed automatically. ³³Planned negligently, this could expose resources. ³
-4. While NSGs provide basic logs, they lack advanced monitoring capabilities compared to dedicated security appliances. ⁤
+4. Although NSGs do provide some basic logs, advanced monitoring possible with a dedicated security appliance would not be available. ³

 ## What is VNet Peering?

-It's a seamless and secure way to communicate between VNets, like building a private bridge between two islands.
-It's fast, cost-effective, and allows VNets to keep logically separated while communicating across regions or within the same Azure Region.
+This will, in turn, provide a seamless and secure manner of communicating between VNets, similar to building a private bridge between two islands.
+It is fast, cost-effective, and allows VNets to keep logically separated while communicating across regions or within the same Azure Region.

 ### Key Features of Vnet Peering

-1. Low latency, as the communication is routed directly within the Azure Backbone network, meaning that it's fast and doesn't require any gateway or public internet traffic.
+1. Low latency, since it routes the communication directly inside the Azure Backbone network, hence fast and does not require any gateway or public internet traffic.
 Perfect high-speed data transfer across applications.
-2. Peering Vnets within the same region (Intra-Region Peering) or VNets located in different Azure regions (Global VNet Peering).
-This is very useful for global apps where resources are spread across different regions.
+2. Peering VNets within the same region, known as Intra-Region Peering or VNets across different Azure regions, also known as Global VNet Peering.
+Very useful for global apps when their resources spread across different regions.
-3. By peering two VNets, you can access resources like databases, share load balances, Application Gateways, or other network services.
+3. Peering of two VNets allows you access to resources such as databases, sharing load balances, Application Gateways, and other network services.
-4. VNet A can communicate with VNet B but cannot automatically talk to VNet C through VNet B (non-transitive).
-You still route traffic between multiple VNets using a Network Virtual Appliance (NVA) like Azure Firewall or an on-premises VPN device.
+4. While VNet A communicates with VNet B, it cannot automatically talk with VNet C through VNet B, which is non-transitive.
+You still route the traffic between multiple VNets using a Network Virtual Appliance (NVA), like Azure Firewall or an on-premises VPN device.
-5. The communication between peered VNets takes place using private IP addresses, so no public IP is required.
-6. Applying NSGs and route tables to control traffic between peered VNets can ensure granular control over traffic flow between networks.
+5. Peered VNets communicate using private IP addresses; therefore, no public IP is required.
+6. Applying NSGs and route tables to control the flow of network traffic between peered VNets would provide granular level control over the flow of network traffic between the networks.

-### Pros of VNet Peering

-1. It is cost-effective in comparison with VPN Gateway, as it doesn't incur data processing changes for network traffic.
-You only pay for the data transferred between the VNets, making it a cheaper option than using VPN or ExpressRoute.
+1. Economical as compared to VPN Gateway, because there are no changes in data processing for network traffic.
+You pay only for the data transferred between VNets; thus, lower in cost compared to VPN or ExpressRoute.
-2. Doesn't require a complex setup like Gateways or VPNs.
+2. No complicated setup is required as in the case of Gateways or VPNs.
-3. Very performative as VNets communicate directly over Azure's backbone network.
+3. It is highly performant because VNets can communicate directly over the backbone network of Azure.
-4. With NSGs and custom route tables, you can allow filter and monitor traffic between VNets.
-5. Very scalable by expanding your infrastructure across multiple VNets and regions seamlessly.
+4. NSGs and custom route tables can allow filtering and monitoring of traffic between VNets.
+5. Highly scalable since you will expand your infrastructure across multiple VNets and regions seamlessly.

-### Cons of VNet Peering
+### VNet Peering Disadvantages

-1. Routes between multiple VNets are more complex if they are part of a more extensive network topology.
-2. Careful IP space planning, especially in large organizations with many VNets, to avoid overlapping.
+1. More complicated routes between multiple VNets if they become part of a larger network topology.
+2. Planning of IP spaces should be strictly done, especially for large organizations with numerous VNets so as not to have any overlapping.
-3. Vnet peering doesn't inherently allow the use of gateway transit (i.e., one VNet has the VPN Gateway, another peered VNet cannot use that gateway unless you explicitly configure gateway transit).
+3. Vnet peering does not, by default enable the usage of gateway transit, which means one VNet has the VPN Gateway, another peered VNet cannot use that gateway unless you explicitly config gateway transit.

 ###
 ``` js